w3c/testtwf-website/github101.md

 (download the files) to your local machine.
 Go back to your Command Prompt and cd into the directory where you want to keep the tests.

-5. If you forked the HTML tests:
+5. If you forked the W3C Web Platform tests:

 `$ git clone https://github.com/yourusername/web-platform-tests.git`